Nemocas/AbstractAlgebra.jl/docs/src/module.md

 element type belonging to `RingElement`, however similar constructors should be available for element types belonging to `NCRingElem` instead, for free modules over a noncommutative ring.

+Although not part of the module interface, implementations of modules that wish to follow our interface should use the same function names for submodules, quotient modules, direct sums and module homomorphisms if they wish to remain compatible with our module generics in the future.

 ### Basic manipulation